 TD Bank’s various checking accounts charge monthly maintenance fees between $5.99–$25.
-Depending on the checking account, TD Bank could waive the fee if you:
+Depending on the bank account, TD Bank could waive the fee if you:

 Read more about TD Bank’s monthly maintenance fee waiver policy here.

 There’s no harm in trying.
-In fact, given the financial stress many American households are currently facing and the FDIC‘s response to pandemic-related concerns, financial institutions may be more willing to waive bank and credit card fees during this difficult time.
+In fact, given the financial stress many American households are currently facing and the FDIC‘s response to pandemic-related concerns, many large financial institutions may be more willing to waive charges like monthly maintenance fees, overdraft fees, savings account fees, credit card interest charges, and other fees during this difficult time.

-Unfortunately, your bank is not going to automatically waive your monthly maintenance fees unless you meet the criteria.
+In most cases, your bank will not automatically waive your monthly service fee unless you meet the criteria.
 It is up to you to contact them and see what your options are.

-You should have the name on the account, address, social security number, and account number at the ready.
 Introduce yourself, and explain why you are calling.
-“Hello.
+Use this script if you’d like: “Hello.
 My name is [your name], and I’m contacting you with regard to the recent maintenance fee charged to my account.”

-If you’ve been charged the fee and have not met any of the criteria but would like to try to have it waived because you are in a tough financial situation, you can try leveraging one of these arguments:
+If you’ve been charged the fee and have not met any of the criteria but would like to try to have it waived, you can try leveraging one of these arguments: